komljen/ceph-salt/README.md

 Salt states for Ceph cluster deployment.
 Currently only Ceph MONs and OSDs are supported.

-Tested on Ubuntu 14.04 with Ceph Firefly release.
+Tested on Ubuntu 14.04 with Ceph Hammer release.

 Test environment with Vagrant
 ==============